maryannxy/sdk-android/README.md

 void addListener(final String key, final Listener listener);
 ```

-Adds a listener to Hashmap stored in XYSmartScan object.
+Adds a Listener for the XYSmartScan class.

 ##### Parameters

-String key - key to identify where listener is attached to.
+String key - key to identify Listener.
-Listener listener - a Listener - see Listener interface at bottom of this documentation.
+Listener listener - see Listener interface at bottom of this section.

 ##### Example